Ty-Thetravelguy/hudson-business-travel/README.md

 ![who-are-we.html](assets/images-readme/wire-frame-phone-who-we-are.html-v2.png)
 ![contact-us.html](assets/images-readme/wire-frame-phone-contact-us.html-v2.png)

-## Technoligy used
+## Technology Used

 HTML5 / CSS3.

 Bootstrap V5.

-I also used [W3Schools](https://my-learning.w3schools.com/) to search for entries I couldn't remember off the top of my head.
+I also used [W3Schools](https://my-learning.w3schools.com/) to search for html and css syntax which I couldn't remember off the top of my head.

-Chat GPT to help troubleshoot and learn why things were behaving in a certain way.

 I learnt a few tricks with CSS when I first started practicing coding with [Free Code Camp](https://www.freecodecamp.org/) which has helped me in this course.